diconium/ethereal-pulse/apps/client/How to use Docker.md

-# How to Guide: Dockerizing Astro Web Application
+# How to Guide: Dockerizing Remix Web Application

 ## Prerequisites